Csson/p5-Mojolicious-Plugin-DbicSchemaViewer/README.md

 Mandatory.

-Should be an instance of an `DBIx::Class::Schema` class.
+An instance of a `DBIx::Class::Schema` class.

 ### url